ada-data-story/ada-data-story.github.io/index.md

 ### MATCHING

+With matching, what we intend is to carry out an analysis having two groups, one for treatment and the other for control, with similar characteristics, that is, they have a similar propensity score, and in this way make a much more rigorous study.
+First, we are going to compare both groups in characteristics such as GDP, life expectancy, generosity ...
+Without doing any kind of matching, so the comparisons may not be giving us the information in a totally rigorous way.
+That is why we then calculate the propensity score, and match samples from both groups based on the similarity of their propensity score, and from there we make the same comparison between both groups in the different features.

+ESTO LO QUITABA Y PONIA EL GRAFICO DE LA COMPARACION:
 First we calculate the median of GPD per capita and then we create a dummy variable, indicating with 1 the countries that have a GPD greater than the median, and with 0 the countries with a GPD lower than the median.

 Then, for each characteristic of the dataset, we compare the control group with the treatment group.